 How Your Hip Works

-Surrounding the hip joint are many different small muscles that work together to either turn the leg in (internally or medially rotate) or turn the leg out (externally or laterally rotate).
-The major muscles that extend or allow the leg to move backward are the group of gluteal muscles.
-The hip flexors in the front of the leg help to flex the hip, bringing your leg up as if you were climbing stairs.
-In order for the hip to function properly, the bones, joints, and muscles must all work in unison.
+Many small muscles surround the hip joint and work together to turn the leg in (internally or medially rotate) or out (externally or laterally rotate).
+The large gluteal muscles let the leg move backward.
+The hip flexors in the front of the leg help bring up your leg so you can do things like climb stairs.

 Evaluating Hip Pain